 - Writing Test: Sometimes you get a very awkward prompt, and then you may have a hard time thinking of what to respond with.
 Beware not to change your mind about what you want to write about mid-essay, and fixing things hastily may hurt your score.
 30 minutes isn’t enough time to plan and write a smashing essay, so don’t waste time.
 It is to your advantage to do a quick web or an outline so that you don’t constantly change your mind about what you want to write.
 The trick to writing a good essay here is definitely to be concise.
 If you start writing your life story, you will run out of time.
 Make sure to show good organization of your thoughts and clear supporting evidence.

 Do I need to take the writing test?

 Whether or not you need to take the writing test depends on where you’re hoping to go to school.
 More selective colleges will want you to take the writing test.
 Check with the colleges you’re considering and see what they want.
 If you’re in doubt, it’s probably better to take it and just be safe.

 ACT Exam and Your Critical Thinking Skills

 A well-rounded ability to solve problems and make decisions is usually a valuable asset.
 These highly desirable skills need to be well developed.
 The process of solving problems and making decisions requires gathering all sorts of reliable information, and when you command the ability of organizing time and effective planning, you will help to pass the ACT exam effectively.
-If you have optimal critical thinking skills, you will contribute to you success and save time..
+If you have optimal critical thinking skills, you will contribute to your success and save time.

 Usually, creative thinkers are the ones that are innovative and inventive.
 If you master these skills, you will be better able to come up with correct answers and add great value to the entire working environment.

-Confidence-Boosting Before the Big Test Day
+Confidence Boosting Before the Big Test Day

-The trick is not to apply these poses at front of other people but just for yourself in front of your computer or in the bathroom or wherever you can do so safely and comfortably.
+The trick is not to apply these poses in front of other people but just for yourself in front of your computer or in the bathroom or wherever you can do so safely and comfortably.